su2code/SU2/README.md

   SU2 (ver.
 6.2.0 "Falcon"): The Open-Source CFD Code
 -----------------------------------------------------------

-Computational analysis tools have revolutionized the way we design aerospace systems, but most established codes are proprietary, unavailable, or prohibitively expensive for many users.
-The SU2 team is changing this, making computational analysis and design freely available as open-source software and involving everyone in its creation and development.
+Computational analysis tools have revolutionized the way we design engineering systems, but most established codes are proprietary, unavailable, or prohibitively expensive for many users.
+The SU2 team is changing this, making multiphysics analysis and design optimization freely available as open-source software and involving everyone in its creation and development.

 For an overview of the technical details in SU2, please see the following AIAA Journal article:

 "SU2: An open-source suite for multiphysics simulation and design," AIAA Journal, 54(3):828-846, 2016. http://arc.aiaa.org/doi/10.2514/1.J053813

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

+Continuous Integration:<br/>
 [![Build Status](https://travis-ci.org/su2code/SU2.svg?branch=develop)](https://travis-ci.org/su2code/SU2)

-Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project you agree to abide by its terms.

 ----------------------------------------------------------
   SU2 INTRODUCTION